fzjfjf/CCPU-emulator/readme.md

 ## About

-CCPU is a cpu emulator written in C. It has a custom ISA.
+CCPU is a cpu emulator written in C. Uses a custom ISA.

 ## Contribution guidelines